Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 #KIDOZ Feed

 `Kidoz Feed View` is view that opened on full screen.

-##Calling the Feed View Programmatically
+####Calling Feed View Programmatically

-####Creating an instance of the `Feed View`
+Refer to the next section for a better look on `FeedView` and how you can call it without using a button from within your own code.
  - 	Inside your `Activity` or `Fragment` create an instance of `FeedView` by adding the following lines:

 ```java
 FeedView mFeed = new FeedView.Builder(MainActivity.this).build();
 ```

-You can implement `IOnFeedViewEventListener` interface if you want to be informed when the `FeedView` is dismissed and/or about to be open by adding the following lines:
+You can implement `IOnFeedViewEventListener` interface if you want to be informed about `FeedView` events  by adding the following lines:

 ```java
 mFeedView.setOnFeedViewEventListener(new IOnFeedViewEventListener()